-There have been no permanent exclusions at Bentley Wood in the last academic year.
-The number of girls who are sanctioned with fixed term exclusions has been reducing over the last three years as a result of positive behaviour management strategies and the introduction of Restorative Justice. .
+There has been one permanent exclusion at Bentley Wood in the last academic year.
+The number of girls who are sanctioned with fixed term exclusions has been reducing over the last three years as a result of positive behaviour management strategies and the introduction of Restorative Justice.
 The percentage of exclusions for different groups of students are in line with national comparisons.

-At Bentley Wood the vast majority of ethnicities perform better than national averages when considering the best 8 GCSEs including English and maths.
+At Bentley Wood the vast majority of ethnicities perform better than national averages.
 There were no significantly underachieving ethnic groups.
 Students of all ethnicities exceed expectations at KS4.

 Equality objectives 2015-16 - Students

-- Maintain excellent achievement of all groups of students through high expectations and appropriate interventions where necessary, including Pupil Premium (PP) students.
+- Maintain excellent achievement of all groups of students through high expectations and appropriate interventions where necessary, including vulnerable students.